getify/foi-lang/README.md

 That said, here are a few explanations to help bring some clarity to **Foi**'s particular design decisions:

 * **Words vs Symbols** I don't think a language should be all symbols.
 I struggle to memorize arbitrary symbol combinations just as much as anyone.
-But I similarly feel over burdended when a language is full of long lists of reserved keywords.
+But I similarly feel overburdened when a language is full of long lists of reserved keywords.

-    I dislike how these reserved keywords can visually appear indistinct from our our variables/identifiers (save for syntax highlighting).
+    I dislike how these reserved keywords can visually appear indistinct from our variables/identifiers (save for syntax highlighting).
 I also dislike how keywords can conflict with very useful variable names in certain contexts.

     **Foi** has a pretty short list of bare keywords, most of which are actually part of the type annotation system (`int`, `bool`, etc). **Foi** has a variety of purely symbolic operators, like `+` (addition, concatenation) and `+>` (compose-left).